soumiknafiulferdous/Arduino-Based-Voice-Controlled-Car/README.md

 4. It can take video of its surrounding while moving.
 5. The car can also be used as an obstacle detector.
 6. It has two-way functions: button and voice.
-7. Users can either control it by manual buttons of the app or by their own voice.
+7. Users can control it by manual buttons of the app or by their own voice.